peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/README.md

 The main steps are reported in the diagram below:
 ![Steps](https://github.com/peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/blob/master/img/problem_statement_steps.png)

-[udacity-project.ipynb](https://github.com/peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/blob/master/udacity-project.ipynb) jupyter notebook contains all the steps of the entire procedure.
+The [udacity-project.ipynb](https://github.com/peppegili/1_Optimizing_an_ML_Pipeline_in_Azure/blob/master/udacity-project.ipynb) jupyter notebook contains all the steps of the entire procedure.

 ## Scikit-learn Pipeline
 ** Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm. **